If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they indicate.

 Thermal pads are significantly easier to install, and you can’t really mess anything up as you might with a thermal paste.
 With the paste, someone new to the process or uncertain about it might accidentally apply too much paste, which can lead to a specific set of problems.

-However, properly applied thermal paste can be a significantly better heat conductor than a thermal pad.
+However, properly applied thermal paste can be a noticeably better heat conductor than a thermal pad.

-Ultimately, our advice is to go with a thermal pad if you’re unsure how much thermal paste you should apply or consider the procedure too intricate.
-However, if you’re willing to perform the process, then a thermal paste is an excellent choice.
+Ultimately, our advice is to go with a thermal pad if you’re uncertain how much thermal paste you should apply or consider the procedure too intricate.
+However, if you’re willing to perform the process, then a thermal paste is an excellent option.